 The previous generation of ST-LINK/V2 family of products remains highly popular and diverse.
-The first standalone device came out in 2011 and meant that developers could quickly and easily connect the in-circuit debugger/programmer between their board and their PC to compile their code, send their application to their MCU, and figure out if it would run or if an error could cause problems.
+The first standalone device came out in 2011 and meant that developers could quickly and easily connect the in-circuit debugger/programmer between their board and their PC to compile their code, send their application to their MCU, benefit from unlimited breakpoints in RAM, and figure out if the system would run or if an error could cause problems.
 We know that the solution is highly popular amongst professionals and large engineering teams, which is why we will continue to sell and support our ST-LINK/V2 devices.
-We are deploying our new STLINK-V3SET, but we also understand that some may want to continue to use something that’s familiar to them.
+We are deploying our new STLINK-V3SET and STLINK-V3MINI, but we also understand that some may want to continue to use something that’s familiar to them.

 Furthermore, the family of ST-LINK/V2 products extends far beyond the standalone models as there are third-party variants with different form factors that remain quite popular.
-There’s also an ST-LINK/V2 directly integrated into our development solutions, like on the STM32 Discovery kits or Nucleo boards, and that we optimized for the Serial Wire Debug (SWD) interface with a small footprint.
-One of its features is the mass storage support that ensures users simply need to open a storage volume on their PC to drag-and-drop binaries instead of going through an IDE to start uploading their application.
+There’s also an ST-LINK/V2 directly integrated into our development solutions, like on the STM32 Discovery kits or Nucleo boards, which we optimized for the Serial Wire Debug (SWD) interface to ensure a small footprint.
+One of its features is the mass storage support that provides users the ability to open a storage volume on their PC to drag-and-drop binaries instead of going through an IDE to start uploading their application.

 2. A Faster In-Circuit Debugger/Programmer

-Beyond better speed, the new the STLINK-V3SET now offers mass storage support to allow for a much more convenient upload process.
+Beyond better speed, the STLINK-V3SET and STLINK-V3MINI offer mass storage support to allow for a much more convenient upload process.
 Until now, only the ST-LINK/V2 present on some of our development boards, such as all our Nucleo boards, offered this feature.
 However, with the new models, engineers will be able to connect the in-circuit debugger/programmer, then drag and drop binaries to upload them in no time.
 This is particularly useful for developers wanting to quickly experiment with a demo application on a custom PCB, and who would rather not have to compile their code and send it through their IDE.
 It also makes swapping demos far more convenient, especially when teams are in the field.

 3. A More Flexible Tool

-This new level of practicality is made possible by the ST 14-pin debug connector that we call STDC14.
-When users open the box of the STLINK-V3SET they’ll find a multitude of cables to fit their needs.
-Among them, there’s the traditional MIPI 10-pin cable, which is relatively compact and very popular, as well as the larger but still useful MIPI–20.
-Additionally, we are also introducing a new STDC 14-pin cable.
+The ST 14-pin debug, the STDC14, present on both STLINK-V3SET and STLINK-V3MINI is another reason for the modules’ flexibility.
+When users open their boxes, they will find the traditional MIPI 10-pin cable, which is relatively compact and very popular, and a new STDC 14-pin cable.
 The MIPI 10-pin version doesn’t support a virtual COM port.
 As a result, we developed an extension of the MIPI–10 connector that uses four additional pins to offer more features.

 This is important because until now, engineers had to use extra cables and find workarounds to get a virtual COM port when they didn’t have the ST-LINK/V2 built into their development board.
-Now, they only need a STLINK-V3SET and a STDC–14 connector.
-Similarly, the in-circuit debugger/programmer opens the door to an entirely new set of features as it allows PC developers to drive a couple of GPIOs from the new ST-LINK thanks to the DLLs that are planned for release in December.
+Thanks to the STDC–14 of the STLINK-V3SET and STLINK-V3MINI, using a virtual COM port is a lot more practical.
+Similarly, the in-circuit debugger/programmer opens the door to an entirely new set of features as it allows PC developers to drive a couple of GPIOs from the new ST-LINK thanks to the DLL API present in STM32CubeProgrammer.
 As a result, teams can potentially add LEDs that light up as a sign that a routine performs its job, control other peripherals, or even use proprietary extensions via these IOs.

-As we saw, the new architecture offers the same versatility as previous generations, with the possibility of using JTAG (Joint Test Action Group) and SWD for the STM32 MCUs, and SWIM (Single Wire Interface Module) for the STM8.
+The new architecture offers the same versatility as previous generations, with the possibility of using JTAG (Joint Test Action Group) and SWD for the STM32 MCUs.
 It also adds a tremendous level of flexibility with the possibility of using an STDC–14 connector to benefit from a virtual COM port.
 However, the new STLINK-V3SET goes even one step further with the ability to add extension cards on the debugger/programmer to increase its functionalities.

-For instance, the complimentary interface board allows developers to upload a firmware through the SPI, I2C, or UART interface, this extension card serving as a bridge between the target board and the PC.
-Using the STM32CubeProgrammer software tool, either in a command line or graphical interface mode, developers can seamlessly use this bridge in their environment to facilitate maintenance operations without leaving a debug port open, which can represent a serious security breach.
-And to make these cards even more practical, we are offering a height-adjustable casing that will adapt to the size of the stack present on top of the STLINK-V3SET so users can neatly house these cards.
+For instance, the complementary interface board allows developers to upload firmware through the SPI, I2C, or UART interface, this extension card serving as a bridge between the target board and the PC.
+Using the STM32CubeProgrammer software tool, either in a command line or graphical interface mode, developers can seamlessly use this bridge in their environment to facilitate maintenance operations without leaving a debug port open, which can represent a severe security breach.

-Our new debugger/programmer is a significant step forward, and we can’t wait to see what the community does with it.
-For instance, Percepio already announced Tracealyzer launch support for STLINK-V3SET.
+Another example is Percepio and its Tracealyzer for the STLINK-V3SET.
 Tracealyzer is the premier trace visualization tool for developers of RTOS-based software systems, providing over 30 graphical views and live visualization.
-Tracealyzer v4.2 integrates support for STLINK-V3SET, allowing for comprehensive insight into STM32 software during development, debugging, validation, and optimization.
+Tracealyzer v4.2 integrates support for STLINK-V3SET, allowing for a comprehensive insight into STM32 software during development, debugging, validation, and optimization.